 You need to know when to respond and when to ignore your kid’s misbehavior.
 Sometimes ignoring is the best discipline tool to teach your toddler more positive ways to handle their emotions.
-However, make sure to praise your kids for good behavior before you start ignoring their negative behaviors.
+However, praise your kids for good behavior before you start ignoring their negative behaviors.

 So, don’t engage with them.
-Rather, stay calm and walk out of the room.
+Instead, stay calm and walk out of the room.
 Make sure your children aren’t putting themselves or others in danger before you do it.

 Make Your Children Practice Self-control